Woodend School – Using frameworks to support change

 - involving people early on in discussions around change and future directions;

 - sharing physical and virtual spaces to support collaboration;

 - providing ways for everyone in the school community to inform and support the school’s vision for teaching and learning.

 Collaboration with other schools is a vital part of Woodend’s philosophy.
 Graeme and Adrienne suggest forming strong links with other schools to work together effectively.
 This can have a big impact on building community engagement and have positive outcomes for learners.

 Graeme and Adrienne recommend the Concerns Based Adoption Model (CBAM) as a framework to support change.
 This tool provides leaders with significant insights into staff and whānau concerns around change.
 Leaders can then provide scaffolded strategies to support and work with people through this.

 Herrmann Brain Dominance Instrument

-The Hermann Brain Dominance Instrument is a thinking preference profile.
-It identifies your degree of preference for emotional, analytical, structural, or strategic thinking as defined by Ned Hermann’s Whole Brain Thinking Model.
+The Herrmann Brain Dominance Instrument is a thinking preference profile.
+It identifies your degree of preference for emotional, analytical, structural, or strategic thinking as defined by Ned Herrmann’s Whole Brain Thinking Model.
 This has led to a greater understanding of the different perspectives that people bring in the change process.
 Graeme reports: